-If you’ve worked for the State of Texas, you know how important state employees are to the citizens of Texas—and you need a membership association that understands, too.
+If you work for the State of Texas, you know how important state employees are to Texans—and you need a membership association that understands that too.
 The Texas Public Employees Association (TPEA) is that association.

 Unfortunately, without a professional and effective advocate on your side, there’s no assurance these important and valuable active and retired state employee benefits won’t be whittled away.
 Your TPEA membership in an inexpensive investment that ensures you have a professional, well-respected voice at the Capitol looking out for your interests and the benefits so critical to your financial well-being.